Misaligned magnetized accretion flows onto spinning black holes: Magneto-spin alignment, outflow power, and intermittent jets: Results

-To make sure that our results are independent of grid resolution, we ran a higher resolution version of \tg{}, called \ti{} with double the number of grid cells in $\theta-$direction to ensure that the accretion flow is very well-resolved even near the grid polar axis region.
-We find that the fiducial and high resolution models evolve similarly in time and show converged disk tilt angle profiles (Figs.~\ref{fig:time}, \ref{fig:tilt} and \ref{fig:tilt_rad}).
-However, we note that transient jetted phase of \ti{} shows more high-power ejection events as is evident from the presence of peaks in $\eta_{\rm out}$ at $t\sim3-5\times10^4\,\rg{}/c$ in Fig.~\ref{fig:time}.
+To make sure that our results are independent of grid resolution, we ran a higher resolution version of \texttt{T90}, called \texttt{T90H} with double the number of grid cells in the $\theta$ direction to ensure that the accretion flow is very well resolved even near the grid polar axis region.
+We find that the fiducial and high resolution models evolve similarly in time and show converged disk tilt angle profiles (Figs.~\ref{fig:time}, \ref{fig:tilt}, and \ref{fig:tilt_rad}).
+However, we note that transient jetted phase of \texttt{T90H} shows more high-power ejection events as is evident from the presence of peaks in $\eta_{\rm out}$ at $t\sim3-5\times10^4\,\rg{}/c$ in Fig.~\ref{fig:time}.
 Additionally, we have performed grid tests for Schwarzschild BHs with disks aligned with the $\theta=0$ and $\theta=\pi/2$ planes and found that our disks evolve similarly, providing confidence in our base grid resolution (see Appendix~\ref{sec:zero_spin}).